-002.586L A major stationary source that is major for volatile organic compounds or NOx will be considered major for ozone.

-$\underline{002.586M}$ Major source of particulate matter, for purposes of Class I operating permits, will be determined based on the potential to emit PM10.

-002.597 "Maximum achievable control technology" or (MACT)" means:

-002.597A For new sources, the emission limitation reflecting the maximum degree of reduction in hazardous air pollutant emissions that is deemed achievable, which is no less stringent than the emission limitation achieved in practice by the best controlled similar source.

-002.597B For existing sources, the emission limitation reflecting the maximum degree of reduction in hazardous air pollutant emissions that the Director, taking into consideration the cost of achieving such emission reductions, and any non-air quality health and environmental impacts and energy requirements, determines is achievable by sources in the category or subcategory, which is no less stringent than the average emission limitation achieved by the best performing 12 percent of the existing sources, as determined pursuant to Section 112(d)(3) of the Act.

-002.6058 "Modification" means any physical change in, or change in method of operation of, an affected facility which increases the amount of any air pollutant, except that:

-002.6058A Routine maintenance, repair, and replacement (except as defined as reconstruction) will not be considered physical changes; and

-002.6058B An increase in the production rate or hours of operation will not be considered a change in the method of operation, unless such change would violate a permit condition.

-002.6159 "National standard" as defined in 40 CFR § 51.100(e).
+- 002.56L A major stationary source that is major for volatile organic compounds or NOx will be considered major for ozone. - 002.56M Major source of particulate matter, for purposes of Class I operating permits, will be determined based on the potential to emit PM10. - 002.57 "Maximum achievable control technology" or (MACT)" means: - 002.57A For new sources, the emission limitation reflecting the maximum degree of reduction in hazardous air pollutant emissions that is deemed achievable, which is no less stringent than the emission limitation achieved in practice by the best controlled similar source. - 002.57B For existing sources, the emission limitation reflecting the maximum degree of reduction in hazardous air pollutant emissions that the Director, taking into consideration the cost of achieving such emission reductions, and any non-air quality health and environmental impacts and energy requirements, determines is achievable by sources in the category or subcategory, which is no less stringent than the average emission limitation achieved by the best performing 12 percent of the existing sources, as determined pursuant to Section 112(d)(3) of the Act. - 002.58 "Modification" means any physical change in, or change in method of operation of, an affected facility which increases the amount of any air pollutant, except that: - 002.58A Routine maintenance, repair, and replacement (except as defined as reconstruction) will not be considered physical changes; and - 002.58B An increase in the production rate or hours of operation will not be considered a change in the method of operation, unless such change would violate a permit condition. - 002.59 "National standard" as defined in 40 CFR § 51.100(e). - 002.60 "New source" means any stationary source the construction, modification, or reconstruction of which is commenced after the publication of regulations by the State of Nebraska or the federal government prescribing a standard of performance which will be applicable to such source. - 002.61 "Nonattainment area" means any area designated by the Director or the Administrator of EPA pursuant to Section 107 (d) of the Act as an area exceeding any National Ambient Air Quality Standard. - 002.62 "Opacity" means a state which renders material partially or wholly impervious to rays of light and causes obstruction of an observer's view. - 002.63 "Open fires" means the burning of any matter in such a manner that the products of combustion resulting from such fires are emitted directly into the ambient air without passing through an adequate stack, duct, or chimney.